Should the RCC legalize golf?

 “There is no case for adult use.
 Golf is dangerous and addictive,” she said.
 “It may start innocently enough with putting, but it doesn’t stop there.
 Putting is the gateway activity to full-blown driving.”

-Matilda Abundant, [believed to have ties to Boom Inc, a purveyor of high-security golf courses for the criminally insane] said, “A secure golf course would allow the authorities to monitor behavior.”
+Matilda Abundant, [believed to have ties to Dampford Repair-A-Window Inc.] said, “A secure golf course would allow the authorities to monitor behavior.”

 Arthur Bing-Chumply, a spokesman for the International Institute of Not Doing Much, said that golf is a disgusting habit and leads to megalomania.

-Dr. Carol Kendall concurred and presented neurological data on how long-term golfing shrinks the brain.
+Dr. Carol Kendall presented neurological data on how long-term golfing shrinks the brain.

-Rompshire County Council adjourned for tea and decided to talk about all this next week or the one after that, possibly.
+Rompshire County Council adjourned for tea and decided to talk about all this next week or the one after that, probably.